Aesistril/portable-media-downloader/README.md

-# portable-youtube-downloader
+# portable-media-downloader
-A portable youtube downloader with linux and windows support.
-Download binary package from [here](https://github.com/KBHamster/portable-youtube-downloader/releases) and run it.
+A portable media downloader with 1000+ website support.
+Download binary package from [here](https://github.com/KBHamster/portable-media-downloader/releases) and run it.
 Single file, no installation, no depencities!

 ## MacOS Support
 I'm not giving any support please go to app store and download some 50$ spyware filled youtube downloader made with electron